gaia-pipeline/docs/content/tutorials/kube-vault-deploy/setup.md

 ---
-title: "1 - Setup"
+title: "0 - Setup"
 description: "Setup of the environment"
 weight: 10
 ---

 ## Setup

-The first step is to download and start HashiCorp Vault and Gaia.
-For this tutorial we will use Docker but you can also install them manually if you prefer that.
+The first step is to download and start HashiCorp Vault as well as Gaia and join them the same docker network.
+For this tutorial we will use Docker but you can also install them manually if you prefer this installation method.
 Run the following commands in your terminal:

 ```
 docker network create gaia-vault